Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 At dynamic detection, the presentation echoed by the Interactive Context, is by default the presentation already on the screen.

-The functions  *AIS_InteractiveObject::SetHilightMode* and *AIS_InteractiveObject::UnSetHilightMode* allow specifying the display mode used for highlighting (so called highlight mode), which is valid independently from the active representation of the object.
+The functions  *AIS_InteractiveObject::SetHilightMode* and *AIS_InteractiveObject::UnsetHilightMode* allow specifying the display mode used for highlighting (so called highlight mode), which is valid independently from the active representation of the object.
 It makes no difference whether this choice is temporary or definitive.

 Note that the same presentation (and consequently the same highlight mode) is used for highlighting *detected* objects and for highlighting *selected* objects, the latter being drawn with a special *selection color* (refer to the section related to *Interactive Context* services).